 Early History of the Farmolm family

-Another 333 words (24 lines of text) covering the years 1290, 1312, 1483, 1753 and are included under the topic Early Farmolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmolm research.
+Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Farmolm History in all our PDF Extended History products and printed products wherever possible.